Monkland Railways: Slamannan Junction Railway

 The Slamannan Railway terminated at Causewayend, a wharf on the Union Canal.
 This was close to the new E&GR main line, and a connection seemed desirable.
-An independent company, the Slamannan Junction Railway, was formed to build the link; the submission to Parliament for an Act of Parliament was supported financially by the E&GR and the Monkland joint companies together.
-In fact its shareholders sold the company to the E&GR immediately after obtaining the enabling Act, and the E&GR built the line from Bo'ness Junction (later renamed Manuel High Level) on the E&GR main line to Causewayend.
+An independent company, the Slamannan Junction Railway, was formed to build the link; the submission to Parliament for an act of Parliament was supported financially by the E&GR and the Monkland joint companies together.
+In fact its shareholders sold the company to the E&GR immediately after obtaining the enabling act of Parliament, the Slamannan Junction Railway Act 1844 (7 & 8 Vict. c. lxx), and the E&GR built the line from Bo'ness Junction (later renamed Manuel High Level) on the E&GR main line to Causewayend.
 The short line was completed by January 1847, but remained dormant until the Monkland lines altered their line to standard gauge, in August 1847.

 Bo'ness

 The harbour at Borrowstounness (Bo'ness) was also not far from Causewayend, and a connection to it was desirable, enabling export and coastwise mineral trade.
 In addition there were ironstone pits and blast furnaces at Kinneil.
 The nominally independent Slamannan and Borrowstounness Railway (S&BR) had been promoted by the Slamannan company to connect to Bo'ness Harbour, with a link to the E&GR west of Bo'ness Junction (later Manuel) so aligned as to allow through running from the Polmont direction to Bo'ness.
 The unbuilt line was absorbed into the Monkland Railways at the time of formation of that company, but the subscribed capital of £105,000 was to be kept separate.
-The Act of 26 June 1846 specified that the Union Canal was to be crossed by a drawbridge or swing bridge, and that screens were to be provided to avoid frightening horses drawing barges on the canal.
+The Slamannan and Borrowstounness Railway Act 1846 (9 & 10 Vict. c. cvii) of 26 June 1846 specified that the Union Canal was to be crossed by a drawbridge or swing bridge, and that screens were to be provided to avoid frightening horses drawing barges on the canal.
 In fact the E&GR made considerable difficulties over the construction of the new bridge to pass the S&BR line under their own main line, and construction was delayed until 1848.
 With a resumption of friendly relations, it now appeared that some construction could be avoided if Slamannan to Bo'ness trains used the Slamannan Junction line to Bo'ness Junction on the E&GR and then the proposed Bo'ness Junction connection towards Bo'ness, so that trains would join and then immediately leave the E&GR main line.